Kourtney Kardashian Shares Selfie In Skintight Pants And Bra After Claiming To Weigh Only 98 Pounds

 It’s been revealed by Kourtney that she follows a ketogenic diet.
 In Style reports that in order for the star to look this good, she detoxes and keeps her body in a steady state of ketosis.
 There are certain foods she completely avoids and imparts this information on her app.

-Kardashian explains that also doesn’t eat for 14 to 16 hours after dinner and does a 24-hour fast once every week.
+Kardashian explains that she also doesn’t eat for 14 to 16 hours after dinner and does a 24-hour fast once every week.
 The only things she consumes during that time is water and bone broth before having a regular dinner.
-She admits to cutting out grains, beans and legumes.
+She admits to cutting out grains, beans, and legumes.
 Her lunches and dinners are “really clean and fresh whole foods” that include chicken, fish, and vegetables.
 She admits to breaking the rules when she’s on vacation, however.

-Kourtney Kardashian advises people talk to their doctor first before following any type of ketogenic or detoxing plan.
+Kourtney Kardashian advises people to talk to their doctor first before following any type of ketogenic or detoxing plan.